Darker97/Meine-Kleine-Website/README.md

 The minimum subpages should be:

+### About
-About- This page should contain some text about your self (if you want - a fictional person).
+This page should contain some text about your self (if you want - a fictional person).
 This page should contain at least:
-One ordered list (maybe list favorite movies, songs or things like that) One unordered list
+* One ordered list (maybe list favorite movies, songs or things like that)
+* One unordered list
-One image (relative URL to the image)
+* One image (relative URL to the image)
+* One playable video element (find one on the net and use an external URL)
+### Blog/news
-One playable video element (find one on the net and use an external URL) Blog/news - This page should contain at least two blog posts build by using the "new" HTML5 tags Contact - This page should contain a correct HTML form supporting HTTP POST method.
+This page should contain at least two blog posts build by using the "new" HTML5 tags

+###Contact
+This page should contain a correct HTML form supporting HTTP POST method.
 For more information se image 1.2 below.
 There are no requirement that the form works since we haven't got a backend.
 We want you just to make it in HTML.

 All sub pages should be available through a menu that should be present in every page.
 For more information see image 1.1 below.